-1 1.
-Institution Radford University 2.
-Academic Program (Check one): New program proposal x Spin-off proposal Certificate document 3.
+1. Institution Radford University 2.
+Academic Pronounce New program Spin-off pronounce Certificate d posal 3.
 Name/title of proposed program Allied Health Sciences 4.
 CIP code: 51.1199 5.
 Degree/certificate designation Bachelor of Science 6.
-Term and year of initiation: Fall, 2018 7a.
+Term an n and year of initiation: Fall, 2018 7a.
 For a proposed spin-off, title and degree designation of existing degree program7b.
 CIP code (existing program) 8.
 Term and year of first graduates Spring, 2022 9.
 Date approved by Board of Visitors 10.
 For community colleges: date approved by local board date approved by State Board for Community Colleges 11.
 If collaborative or joint program, identify collaborating institution(s) and attach letter(s) of intent/support from corresponding chief academic officers(s) 12.
-Location of program within institution (complete for every level, as appropriate and specify the unit from the choices).Departments(s) or division of Department of Health &amp; Human Performance School(s) or college(s) of College of Education Campus(es) or off-campus site(s) Main Campus Mode(s) of delivery: face-to-face x distance (51% or more web-based) hybrid (both face-to-face and distance)
+Location of program within institution (complete for every level, as appropriate and specify the unit from the choices).
+Departments(s) or division of Department of Health & Human Performance School(s) or college(s) of College of Education Campus(es) or off-campus site(s) Main Campus Mode(s) of delivery: face-to-face x distance (51% or more web-based) hybrid (both face-to-face and distance)

-13. Name, title, telephone number, and e-mail address of person(s) other than the institution's chief academic officer who may be contacted by or may be expected to contact Council staff regarding this program proposal.

-Dr. George Santopietro, Assistant Provost; 540-831-5465; gsantopi@radford.edu.
+- 13. Name, title, telephone number, and e-mail address of person(s) other than the institution's chief academic officer who may be contacted by or may be expected to contact Council staff regarding this program proposal. - Dr. George Santopietro, Assistant Provost; 540-831-5465; gsantopi@radford.edu. - Dr. J.P.

-Dr. J.P.
 Barfield, Associate Professor; 540-831-6858; abarfield@radford.edu